-Staff Salaries and Benefits: Overall, appropriations in this category are projected to increase by approximately \$117,500 or 7% from the prior year and represent 69% of the total appropriated legal non-administrative expenditures.
+Staff Salaries and Benefits: Overall, appropriations in this category are projected to decrease by approximately \$45,500 or 3% from the prior year and represent 67% of the total appropriated legal non-administrative expenditures.

-The overall increase of \$117,500 in personnel costs is due to net salary and benefit increases pursuant to the SBCERA Employment Resolution, Salary Rate and Step Advancement Plan, a net decrease in position changes, and an estimated 3% COLA.
+The overall decrease of \$45,500 in personnel costs is due to net salary and benefit increases pursuant to the SBCERA Employment Resolution, Salary Rate and Step Advancement Plan, a net decrease in position changes, and an estimated 3% COLA.
+The same number of positions are being budgeted as the prior year; however, the Senior Staff Counsel position is not being budgeted, and a newly created Senior Paralegal position is being budgeted.
 The Senior Paralegal is a newly created position that will support the Chief Counsel and her team.
-The Staff Counsel position is being budgeted and is currently vacant.
+At this time, the Chief Counsel does not anticipate adding any new staff members beyond a Senior Paralegal.
+If needs change, staff will return to the Board as part of a mid-year update to seek funding.